 Milton Town Hall

 The Town Hall was constructed in the 1800s, making it one of the oldest buildings in Ontario that is full of history and still being used today.
-It is the current home to many offices, including the Mayor’s Office, Council Chambers, etc.
+It has many offices, including the Mayor’s Office, Council Chambers, etc.

 Since its construction, the building has undergone a few renovations, but it still maintains its original charm.
 It has a beautiful interior and exterior, making it a perfect spot to take photos and a great place to visit if you’re looking for some history.